Luxoft/qml-coreui/docs/admin/start.md

 ```

 We first let the admin know where the existing Qt SDK is located.
-For this we point it to the `qmake` executable for the SDK.
+For this, we point it to the `qmake` executable for the SDK.

 ```sh
 coreui-admin config qmake <path/to/qmake>